- 1. How do I get started writing children’s books?

 A literary agency handles most of the translation rights to foreign publications.
 It also acts as a negotiator between the copyright holder or foreign publisher and the Japanese publisher.
 The agencies are always in search of promising books, which they send to Japanese publishers in hopes of having them published.
 Thus, the agencies regularly ask for books, new title information and other useful information from foreign publishers.
 The literary agency then sends the book or the synopsis to an appropriate Japanese publisher for consideration.

 When a book is sent to an agency, a synopsis in Japanese or at least in English must be attached.
 If the synopsis is in Japanese, the agents can see the translator’s style of writing, and this is naturally valuable information for them.

 The following is the recommended procedure when a copyright holder (i.e. an author or publisher) wants to publish a book in Japan (= sell translation rights to the publication):

 A. If you use a literary agency

 Picture books In the case of picture books, when the illustrations speak for themselves, it is possible to send only a copy of the picture book directly to the literary agency or even to the publisher.
-A synopsis in Japanese or English is not absolutely necessary in this case, however it is always recommended.
+A synopsis in Japanese or English is always recommended.

 Other categories In the case of any other book, a synopsis preferably in Japanese should be attached.
 A translation can be seen as a very good investment and an assurance that the Japanese publisher will not ignore the book.
 The literary agency will then see if another agency has an exclusive agreement with the book’s publisher or possibly the copyright holder.
 If not, the agency contacts the appropriate parties and gets permission to handle the rights.
 It then negotiates a contract between the Japanese publisher and the copyright holder.